Ferrer movement: Barcelona

-The Escola Moderna opened on Barcelona's Calle de las Cortes with 30 students on September 8, 1901.
+The Escola Moderna opened on Barcelona's Carrer de les Corts with 30 students on September 8, 1901.
 This class was nearly two-thirds male and divided into three groups: primary, intermediate, and advanced.
 The school charged sliding scale tuition based on parental capacity to pay.
 School enrollment increased throughout its existence, from 70 at the end of the first year to 114 in 1904 and 126 in 1905.
 Spanish authorities closed the school in 1906.

 Ferrer's pedagogy sought to strip dogma from education and instead help children direct their own powers.
 Ferrer's school eschewed punishments and rewards, which he felt incentivized deception over sincerity.
 Similarly, he did not adopt grades or exams, because he considered that their propensity to flatter, deflate, and torture were injurious.
 Ferrer prioritized practical knowledge over theory, and encouraged children to experience rather than read.
 Lessons entailed visits to local factories, museums, and parks where the objects of the lesson could be experienced firsthand.
 Pupils planned their own work and were trusted and free to attend as they pleased.

 The school invited parents to participate in the school's operation and the public to attend lessons.
 Evening and Sunday afternoon lectures were open to the public and featured scholars of physiology, geography, and natural science.
 By the school's second year, these ad hoc lectures had become regular evening courses.
 Ferrer spoke with Barcelona University professors about creating a popular university with classes open to the public.
 Though this idea grew contemporaneously in France and other parts of Europe, Ferrer's popular university did not come to fruition.

-Apart from the school's workshop, laboratory, and teaching aids including maps, the Escuela Moderna hosted a school to train teachers and a radical publishing press.
+Apart from the school's workshop, laboratory, and teaching aids including maps, the Escola Moderna hosted a school to train teachers and a radical publishing press.
 The press was partly impelled by what Ferrer considered a lack of decent reading material.
 With a cadre of translators and luminaries, the press created more than 40 textbooks written in accessible language on recent scientific concepts, many translated from French.
 The Spanish authorities abhorred the books for upending social order.
 Their topics included grammar, math, natural and social science, geography, anthropology, sociology, religious mythology, and the injustices of patriotism and conquest.
 The most popular children's book was Jean Grave's utopian fairy tale The Adventures of Nono.
 Other titles included: